 - 1907; William James; His concept of pragmatism held that truth was to be tested, above all, by the practical consequences of an idea, by action rather than theories.
 In short, beliefs should not be tested by experience.
 The ultimate test of truth is experience, not logic.
 It is important to remember that William James and other pragmatists do not believe in the existence of absolute truth.

 - (mid-1800s); The Hudson River School was a group of artists led by Thomas Cole, who painted landscapes emphasizing America's natural beauty.
 The Hudson River School was America's first coherent school of art.

-The Liberator → 1906; Upton Sinclair; The novel exposed appalling conditions in the Chicago meatpacking industry.
+Silent Spring → 1906; Upton Sinclair; The novel exposed appalling conditions in the Chicago meatpacking industry.
 It was a classic example of a muckraking novel.
 The novel helped bring about passage of the Pure Food and Drug Act and the Meat Inspection Act of 1906.

 The Grapes of Wrath → 1939; John Steinbeck; Describes the plight of "Okies" forced to leave Dust Bowl-stricken Oklahoma in a futile attempt to find work in California.